 Watts has a deeply neglected feel.
 Past the station, as you make a right and take the street paralleling the train tracks, broken glass litters the sidewalk and trash is strewn across a weedy, empty lot.
 A rusty pedestrian bridge over the Blue Line is marked by trash and graffiti tags.
 Even on a weekend, this street always feels desolate.

 But the triangle-shaped park space surrounding the Watts Towers is well-kept, with grassy lawns and clean sidewalks.
-The towers themselves sit in a small, fenced-off enclosure on the other side of the park, previously open only to guided tours led by the adjacent arts center, now doubly closed between the renovations and the pandemic.
+The towers themselves sit in a small, fenced-off enclosure on the other side of the park, open only to guided tours led by the adjacent arts center (currently suspended due to the pandemic).
 Despite the fence, you can still get pretty close to the towers and admire their finer details, like the mosaics that adorn the walls surrounding the base.
-Even under renovation, the towers exhibit a playfulness: at the top of the scaffolding, someone has attached a bird-shaped kite which flies in the breeze.
+Even during the renovation, the towers exhibited a playfulness: at the top of the scaffolding, someone had attached a bird-shaped kite fluttering in the breeze.

 On one side of the towers is a sun-baked amphitheater, where you’ll often find teens doing tricks on their bikes or skateboards.
 On the other side, the towers face a quiet residential street, where a set of signs mounted to the fence explain the history and creation of the towers.
 The residents of this street are apparently accustomed to visitors, as a house just across the street has a lovely ceramic tile bench set up out front for you to sit down and admire the towers, as well as the exquisite handiwork on the bench.